josefmaierfl/matchinglib_poselib/matchinglib_poselib/README.md

 For details call `./poselib-test -h` or `./run_docker_base.sh pose -h`.

 Realtive poses can be calculated for multiple mono and stereo camera images located within a single folder by either providing only a pre- and/or post-fix using `--l_img_pref` for one image sequence or by providing 2 pre- and/or post-fixes using `--l_img_pref` and `--r_img_pref` for stereo image sequences, respectively.
+For mono camera configurations (frame-to-frame poses and rectified images are calculated), a step size providing option `--stepSize` can be specified.
 In addition, intrinsics calibration data (or at least an estimate with enabled bundle adjustment) must be provided.
 This executable only supports reading intrinsics data for at most 2 cameras (mono, stereo).
 Intrinsics data must be provided with a text file within the provided image directory.